prathercc/mavtion/README.md

 14. RELEASELEFTMOUSE - Releases the left mouse button.
 15. AFTER[index] - After a time selected from a given interval (in milliseconds), perform instructions prefixed by _A[index]: .
 16. DEBUG - Debugs a message in the console area.
+17. TYPETEXT - Types an array of characters
 </p>

 ## Contributing